Breathing Exercises – Using Deep Breathing Can Decrease Stress, Help Lower Blood Pressure As Well As Reduce Neck & Back Pain

 As the breathing exercises detail, proper breathing technique features an expansion of the stomach area, which can be seen as the stomach area rises.
 This is diaphragmatic breathing bringing air to the bottom portion of the chest which increases oxygenation, lowering blood pressure and relaxing muscles.
 Observing a newborn or small children, this is proper breathing.
 This type of breathing permits the highest volume of air intake, which can ultimately reduce stress and increase relaxation throughout the body.

 Practicing over the years, these poor breathing techniques are seen frequently – in almost every patient!
-Not only from my experience in anatomy and physiology, but also from years of Martial Arts study, and made it essential to instruct these breathing exercises which, in addition to reducing neck muscle strain, can increase oxygen throughout your body, reducing whole body stress.
-The results were often dramatic.
-This method of breathing was natural at first, but as we age and stress accumulates we abandon this correct form of breathing and practicing the breathing exercises is a great way to return to this beneficial method of increasing oxygen, energy and decreasing neck pain.
+Not only from my experience in anatomy and physiology, but also from years of Martial Arts study, I made it essential to instruct these breathing exercises which, in addition to reducing neck muscle strain, can increase oxygen throughout your body, reducing whole body stress.
+The results can be dramatic.
+This method of deep breathing was natural at first, but as we age and stress accumulates we abandon this correct form of breathing and practicing the breathing exercises is a great way to return to this beneficial method of increasing oxygen, energy and decreasing neck pain.

 Getting started with the breathing exercises, lie down facing up making sure your neck is properly supported with a pillow or neck roll which places the neck in a posture that helps to open the airways.

 The illustration here indicates the incorrect method to notice in performing breathing exercises.
 The middle shows proper exhalation, while and the right illustration indicated proper inhalation.